mvdwetering/yamaha_ynca/README.md

 The "Volume (dB)" entity was added to work around this.
 It is basically the same as the `media_player` volume, but using the familiar dB values that the receiver shows.

-## Remote control (experimental)
+## Remote control

-_This is currently experimental because it is unknown how well this works on different types of receivers and it is a bit complicated to use (see wall of text below).
-Please post feedback in [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions)_

 The remote control entity allows sending remote control codes and commands to the receiver.
 There is remote entity for each zone.
 Some remote commands are forwarded through HDMI-CEC and can be used to control other devices that way.
 I guess the commands are also sent over the remote out of the receiver, but that needs to be validated by someone that has equipment connected to the remote out port.

-The current list of commands is below, but not all zones support all commands.
+The current list of commands is below.
 For the list of supported commands for a specific entity check the "commands" attribute of the remote entity.
 Note that this command list does not take zone capabilities into account, just that there is a known remote control code for that command.

 > on, standby, receiver_power_toggle, source_power_toggle, info, scene_1, scene_2, scene_3, scene_4, on_screen, option, up, down, left, right, enter, return, display, top_menu, popup_menu, stop, pause, play, rewind, fast_forward, previous, next, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0, +10, ent"